photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 Avela, your wife, calls to your younger self from the kitchen:

-Avela: "Dearest, no books on the table.
+Avela: "Gerty, dearest, no books on the table.
 Supper's ready.
 Come get yourself some stew."

 Poogey: "Ah yes darling, just a moment..."